ABOUT

 In 1989, Sheri Ahava Cohen received her Social Service Worker Diploma at Centennial College, and worked as a Case Manager with seniors for 5 years.

-In 1993, Sheri went back to school to obtain a Bachelor of Social Work through Ryerson University and graduated in 1996.
-She later established the Sheri Ahava Cohen Social Justice Award for Students with Disabilities/Learning Disabilities at Ryerson University.
-She received the Alumni Achievement Award from Ryerson University in 2009.
+In 1993, Sheri went back to school to obtain a Bachelor of Social Work through Toronto Metropolitan University (formerly Ryerson University) and graduated in 1996.
+She later established the Sheri Ahava Cohen Social Justice Award for Students with Disabilities/Learning Disabilities at Toronto Metropolitan University.
+She received the Alumni Achievement Award from Toronto Metropolitan University in 2009.

 In 1998 Sheri founded the Adult Learning Disabilities Employment Resource Centre (ALDER), a not-for-profit organization in Toronto.
 She sat as the Executive Director for a number of years.